sean-lin/elixir-cbson/README.md

 This library has taked many great ideas and codes from [Jiffy](https://github.com/davisp/jiffy) to make it fasting and flexible.

-The API of elixir-cbson is the same of as [elixir-bson](https://github.com/checkiz/elixir-bson) which I always used in my project.
+The API of elixir-cbson is the same as [elixir-bson](https://github.com/checkiz/elixir-bson) which I always used in my projects.

 ## WARNING